FelicienLL/mapbayr/README.md

 my_model <- mread("ex_mbr1.cpp", mbrlib())
 ```

-The user is invited to perform map-bayesian estimation with his/her own
+The user is invited to perform MAP-Bayesian estimation with his/her own
 mrgsolve models.
 These model files should be slightly modified in order
-to be “read” by mapbayr with the subsequent specifications :
+to be “read” by mapbayr with the subsequent specifications:

 ### 1\. `$PARAM` block